Dale and Grace: Early years

-Partnership with Grace Broussard
+Grace Broussard, a year senior to Houston, was born in Prairieville, Louisiana located in south of Baton Rouge in 1939.
+Her brother was a renowned singer Van Broussard (who later released an album on the Bayou Boogie label), and she had been singing with him since she was sixteen.
+In 1960, she released a single "Feel So Good" (b/w "Young Girls") with him under the name Van & Grace on Montel Records.

+Forming the duo

 In 1963, Houston was working in a bar in Ferriday, Louisiana, a town near Natchez, Mississippi.
-Montel approached Houston about teaming up with a female singer, Grace Broussard (born 1939) of Prairieville, Louisiana near Baton Rouge.
-Both had been singing in area bistros for several years - Grace with her brother, Van Broussard (who later released an album on the Bayou Boogie label).
+Montel approached him about teaming up with Grace Broussard.
+Both had been singing in area bistros for several years.

 The two met and practiced on Montel's home piano for four hours.
 When Houston began to play a song written and recorded in 1957 by African-American performers Don and Dewey--"I'm Leaving it Up to You"—Montel, asleep in the next room, woke up screaming: “Play it again!
 That's a hit!”
 The song was soon recorded and released locally on Montel's Michelle label.
 According to The Billboard Book of Number One Hits by Fred Bronson, the song broke at Top 40 radio station KNUZ in Houston, where it was unanimously voted the "pick hit of the week" by the station's panel of seven deejays.
 Montel wanted to change the arrangement of the violins, but was persuaded by the KNUZ deejays to leave it as it was.
 It was nationally distributed as Montel #921 by Philadelphia's Jamie/Guyden Records after negotiations by producer Huey Meaux.

 Montel's prophecy was vindicated when "I'm Leaving It Up to You" reached No. 1 on the U.S. chart, where it remained for two weeks.
 Dale and Grace performed on tour with another Louisiana singer, Jay Chevalier.
 The song was No. 1 during the week that Kennedy was assassinated and also reached No. 1 on the Billboard Adult Contemporary chart.

-Houston appeared on Dick Clark's American Bandstand.
-In autumn 1963, Houston and Broussard toured with his Caravan of Stars.
+The duo appeared on Dick Clark's American Bandstand in August 1964.
+In autumn 1963, they toured with his Caravan of Stars.
 The group, which also included Brian Hyland and Bobby Vee, was standing on a street corner on Main Street in Dallas waving at John F. Kennedy on that fateful day.
 Moments later, the presidential limousine turned right onto, ironically, Houston Street, then left onto Elm Street, where the president was killed and Governor John B. Connally was seriously wounded.
 The stars had gone back to their hotel rooms after waving to Kennedy and did not hear about the assassination until several hours later.

 In 1964, the duo released their debut album I'm Leaving It Up to You and 11 Other Hit Songs.

+Breaking up

 The popularity of The Beatles, combined with personal problems between the two performers, Broussard's homesickness, and a serious illness which landed Houston in the hospital, caused the duo to separate in 1965.
 Grace returned to singing with her brother.